elswob/neo4j-build-pipeline/README.md

 There may be an issue with authentication.

+*First*
-- *First*, check password used, make sure it doesn't contain any special characters such as `#`.
+- check password used, make sure it doesn't contain any special characters such as `#`.
+If so, change the password then rebuild
+- `snakemake -r clean_for_build -j1`
+- `snakemake -r all -j1`

-- *Second*, it is possible to reset a password:
+*Second*, it is possible to reset a password:

 - https://neo4j.com/docs/operations-manual/4.0/configuration/password-and-user-recovery/